 Turning scraps into a soil amendment is an easy process, but it can take some time.

-It’s also important to understand the general rules involved with composting.
+When you learn how to start composting, it’s important to understand the general rules involved.
 You’ll need to understand what can and cannot be composted, some issues to look out for, and the optimal temperature for decomposition.

 Let’s take a look at a look at some of the general guidelines so you can learn how to compost.